-Police order Breonna Taylor protesters to disperse
+The Latest: Kentucky governor authorizes National Guard

 LOUISVILLE, Ky.
-(AP) - The Latest on a grand jury’s decision not to indict police officers on criminal charges directly related to Breonna Taylor’s death:
+(AP) - The Latest on a grand jury’s decision not to indict police officers on criminal charges directly related to Breonna Taylor’s death: (all times EDT)

 —